 Melanie has been the manager of Mind in Camden’s REST Project for 20 years.
 She facilitates a weekly support group, providing advice, information and support regarding safe withdrawal from benzodiazepines.
 She also campaigns about the dangers associated with use of this medication and provides advocacy on behalf of clients with their GPs and psychiatrists.
 Melanie’s interest in the area began when two people she knew became addicted to sleeping pills and she realised the insufficiency of the support available to them.
 She is very interested in the physical, psychological, social and political forces at work that make a change in use very difficult.
 Her ethos is that – while those with a dependency are the prime movers in their treatment – a collaborative effort is required, with the project’s encouragement, reassurance and support.

 Luke Montagu is an education and media entrepreneur.
 After graduating from Columbia University with a degree in film studies, he co-founded Kinexus Ltd in 1995, a corporate television production company focused on the IT sector.
 After selling Kinexus to Ideal Hardware plc, Luke co-founded and became CEO of Wide Learning Ltd, which grew rapidly to become one of the UK’s largest e-learning businesses, with investment from Reuters, GE Capital and JP Morgan among others.
-He was nominated for E&Y Entrepreneur of the Year in 2001 but decided to leave the business in 2002 following the dot com crash.

 In 2003 Luke co-founded the Met Film School, which he led as CEO until 2009.
 Based at Ealing Studios, the Met Film School is the UK’s largest private media college, with over 1000 students studying a range of MA, BA and shorter courses.
 He also co-founded a post-production as well as a film production business, and has executive produced a number of feature films.
 Luke now spends most of his time working on his family’s property business in Dorset.
 Luke is a co-founder of CEP.